 - Remote Tower Centre (RTC) – multiple single mode applications or multi-site control at single work station.

-The CAA has today published an initial update of its Policy concerning the approval of remote tower operations which revises a number of definitions and some technical content to align with the content of EASA ED 2019/004/R. The policy still addresses the following themes:
+The CAA has today published an update of its Policy concerning the approval of remote tower operations which revises a number of definitions and some technical content to align with the content of UK (ED) 2019/004/R. The policy still addresses the following themes:

 - Remote tower modes of operation and equipage levels, namely single/multiple modes of operation and basic/enhanced equipage levels.